The Node.js process Object: Environment, Arguments, Exit State, and Runtime Metadata

 // Use Windows-specific path separators, APIs, etc.

-process.config is less well-known.
-It's a frozen object containing the configure options used to build the Node binary itself - compiler flags, feature toggles, paths to dependencies.
+}process.config is less commonly used.
+In modern releases, it is a frozen object containing the configure options used to build the Node binary itself: compiler flags, feature toggles, and paths to dependencies.
 Most application code never touches it.
-But if you're debugging why a particular feature behaves differently across environments, or building native addons and need to match compilation settings, it's there.
+When you are debugging why a feature behaves differently across environments, or building native addons and need to match compilation settings, it can still be useful.

 process.execPath and process.execArgv

 process.execPath is the absolute path to the Node binary running your code.
-If you installed Node via nvm, it'll be something like /home/user/.nvm/versions/node/v24.0.0/bin/node.
-You'd use this when spawning child processes that need to run the same Node version:
+If you installed Node through nvm, it may be something under /home/user/.nvm/versions/node/<version>/bin/node.
+Use this value when a child process should run the same Node version:

-Hardcoding 'node' in spawn calls relies on PATH resolution, which might find a different Node version than the one currently running. process.execPath guarantees the same binary.
+});That snippet assumes worker.js exists.
+Hardcoding 'node' in a spawn call relies on PATH resolution, which may find a different Node version than the one currently running. process.execPath uses the executable path for the current process.

-process.execArgv is related but different.
-It contains the Node-level flags passed before the script name:
+process.execArgv is related, but it contains the Node-level flags passed before the script name:

 console.log(process.execArgv);